yuchenwu73/yuchenwu73.github.io/contents/home.md

 ### Education
-- 09/2025 - 06/2028(expected) &nbsp; M.Eng., National Key Laboratory of Intelligent Collaborative Computing Technology (a.k.a.
+- 09/2025 - 06/2028 (expected)&nbsp;M.Eng., National Key Laboratory of Intelligent Collaborative Computing Technology (a.k.a.
 Institute of Intelligent Computing), University of Electronic Science and Technology of China, Chengdu, China
-- 09/2021 - 06/2025(expected) &nbsp; B.Eng., School of Computer Science and Engineering, Anhui University of Science and Technology, Huainan, China
+- 09/2021 - 06/2025 &nbsp; B.Eng., School of Computer Science and Engineering, Anhui University of Science and Technology, Huainan, China

 ### Research Interests